High Holiday Details

 • Cost: $5 per child per holiday

 • Registration: Advance registration is required.
-Space is very limited so register early!
+Space is very limited, so register early!

 Parking Locations & Shuttle